ztuth/ztuth-updates/README.md

 # ztuth-updates
-Downloadable for the ztuth app
+Downloadables for the ztuth app